 Is medical coding difficult?

 Accuracy is essential with this profession, which can be challenging.
 Medical coders and billers use thousands of codes from multiple code sets (ICD, CPT, HCPCS) that are updated frequently.
-They convert complex medical information into thse clearly defined sets of codes, which demands a knowledge of health topics such as anatomy, physiology, and medical terminology, and more.
+They convert complex medical information into these clearly defined sets of codes, which demands a knowledge of health topics such as anatomy, physiology, and medical terminology, and more.
 Proficiency in medical coding means being extremely accurate at all times while having a keen eye for the tiniest details.
+Many jobs within the healthcare field, such as health information technician, can find great value in possessing this skill.

 Is medical coding a good career?